saurabdixit/RoboND-DeepLearning-Project/README.md

 Using above function you can add multiple convolutional layer.
 Later section will discuss how many convolutional layer I am using in my FCN model.
 The depth of the convolutional layer can be controlled by the filters parameter and strides controls the size of filter.
 Following is the correlation:
 1. filters: depth.
 Eg: If you have 32 filters, depth will be 32.
-Hence, in other words.
-There is 1 to 1 correlation
+Hence, in other words, there is 1 to 1 correlation
 2. strides: controls the output layer size.
 Eg: If you are working with input of size 160x160 and stride is set to 2, your output layer size will be 80x80.
 That doesn't mean that output_layer_size = input_layer_size/2.
 It depends on kernel_size, and padding.
 In our case, we are using stride of 1 and 2 only.
-Hence, the output layer size is 1/2 of input layer size.
+Hence, the output layer size is 1/2 of input layer size when strides=2.

 Note that More deep the layer is more will be the segmentation.
 Neural network will decide what part of the image will be monitored by which neuron.

 ### Decoder block
 As the name indicates, Decoder's functionality is reverse than that of Encoder.
 It takes high dimensional feature vector and creates a segmentation mask on the image.
-For example: If we are looking at the image taken from the car and we want to identify what components are present where.
-The encoder block will just answer the question that there is a traffic light in the image, there is a person standing in the image, there is a road in the image etc. However, in order to make intelligent decisions, we have to understand where the person is in respect to road, is he/she in the middle of road etc.
+For example: If we are looking at the image taken from a car and we want to identify what components are present where.
+The encoder block will just answer the question that there is a traffic light in the scene, there is a person standing in the scene, there is a road in the scene etc. However, in order to make intelligent decisions, we have to understand where the person is in respect to road or car, is he/she in the middle of road, behind the car, front of the car etc

-The Decoder block resolve our issue by providing us answers to above question.
+The Decoder block resolve our issue by providing us answers to above questions.

 Following is my implementation of Decoder block

 ```python
 def decoder_block(small_ip_layer, large_ip_layer, filters):